dappforce/subsocial-docs/docs/develop/how-to-guides/profiles/CreateProfiles.md

 ---
 id: create-profiles
-title: Create and update Profiles
+title: Create And Update Profiles
 displayed_sidebar: developSidebar
 ---

-**This section covers how to create and update profiles on Subsocial Blockchain.**
+**This section covers how to create and update profiles on the Subsocial blockchain.**

 ## Create A Profile